West End, Atlanta: Renewal

 The Lee + White development, which opened in 2018, transformed the former "Warehouse Row," a cluster of large, abandoned warehouses, into a vibrant mixed-use destination.
-Today, it features a mix of breweries, restaurants, bars, retailers, businesses, and food manufacturers.
+Today, it features a mix of breweries, restaurants, bars, retailers, businesses, food manufacturers, and a food hall.

 In October 2024, it was announced that the abandoned warehouse at 1200 White Street would be partly transformed into a pickleball club named Dill Dinkers.
 Dill Dinkers opened its first Atlanta-area franchise in early 2025.
 Retail space, office space, and restaurants are scheduled to be added to 1200 White Street.

-Also in October 2024, it was announced the deteriorating West End Mall, originally opened in 1972, will undergo a $450 million revitalization.
+Mall West End, also known as West End Mall or the Mall West End, was a shopping mall in the West End neighborhood of Atlanta, Georgia. in October 2024, it was announced the deteriorating West End Mall, originally opened in 1972, will undergo a $450 million revitalization.
+The Mall West End officially closed on January 31, 2025, to make way for the One West End Atlanta mixed-use redevelopment.
 The redevelopment is being led through a partnership between Atlanta Urban Development and the Atlanta Beltline.
 The project will introduce a variety of new amenities, including a grocery store, a fitness center, retail space, 900 rental units—many designed for college students, 12,000 square feet of medical office space, and a 150-room hotel.
 Phase one completion is anticipated by 2026.